bharadhwaj-g/angular-food-tracker/README.md

 ## Description

 Log the food you have eaten by submitting a form with its name, calories, and details.
 View the foods you have logged and click them for more information.
-View foods by calorie amount.
+Sort foods by calorie amount.

 ## Setup/Installation Requirements